 - The reporting functionality of the database.
 Some databases allow users to employ built-in or third-party utilities to search the database and format the results into a report that can be printed or exported as fielded data.
 Typically, an organization will create a number of standardized report "templates" from which the user can choose, and sometimes a system will allow users to craft "custom" reports.
 However, most reporting functions, whether template or custom, are limited in some fashion, such as in the fields that can be queried against, the number and combinations of fields that can be searched together, the volume of records that can be included in the report, or the number of characters from a given data field that can be included in the report.
-To overcome these limitations, litigation-specific reports must be created by programmers, costing the producing party time (to create the custom reports) and money.
-Even with custom programming, it is possible that some database fields, such as system and validation fields, are not capable of being included in a report-writing function. - The extent to which the producing party has custody and control of the database.
-Issues relating to third-party custody and control of databases are addressed in a final comment following these principles; however, particularly relevant to accessibility analysis is whether the responding party can develop a custom program to create a litigation export or whether the responding party must ask a third party to create this work product.
-In situations when a litigant has outsourced its databases to offsite storage solutions or is using a third-party software hosting repository referred to as a "software as a service" ("SAAS") system (e.g., Salesforce.com), a responding party may not have the direct access to the "back end" of the database that is required to implement custom programming.
-In terms of assessing burden and even simple feasibility of implementing a solution, it is one thing to require a producing party to provide the programming resources to export data responsive to discovery requests, but another to require a third party to expend those same resources. - The active or legacy status of the database.
-Unlike unstructured data, where the trend generally is to consider "active" information "reasonably accessible," the fact that a database is in active use does not automatically mean that the data is easy
+Additionally, certain reports may be available within a system only as screen views and not easily converted to a printable or exportable format.
+If a party is required to overcome these limitations in meeting their production requirements, litigation-specific reports may need to be created by programmers, requiring additional time (to create the custom reports) and resources, potentially including hard costs.
+Even with custom programming, it is possible that some database fields, such as system and validation fields, may not be capable of being included in a reportwriting function.55 - The extent to which a database system is in the custody of a thirdparty.
+In situations where a responding party has outsourced its databases systems containing responsive ESI to offsite storage solutions under the custody of a third-party referred to as "infrastructure as a service" ("IAAS"), or is using a third-party software hosting repository referred to as a "software as a service" ("SAAS") system (e.g., Salesforce.com), the responding party may not have the direct access to the "back end" of the database that is required to implement custom programming.
+The parties should consider the feasibility, burden and cost of timely exporting responsive database information, and whether there is a less burdensome alternative.